Home| Founder| Articles| Consultations| About OSFA

 creation.

-The left-handed swastika is a symbol of
+The left-handed Swastik is a symbol of

 Kali, the Vedic Goddess who symbolizes